genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 There are two scripts (genesisInstall and remap) you can run using the Genesis IntelliJ Plugin explained next.

 The [genesisInstall script](../../../operations/commands/server-commands/#genesisinstall-script) step is required whenever editing files, so it can propagate the correct changes into the running processes.
-You can run it using the Genesis IntelliJ Plugin as shown below.
+You can run it using the Genesis IntelliJ Plugin, as shown below.

 ![Genesis Install](/img/intellij-genesisInstall.png)